Adit0507/Hack-The-League/README.md

 # Thank Q
 ## Motivation
-Waiting for your favorite ride in a long queue is really frustrating, so we developed an app with the help of which you can enhance your theme park experience and have the ultimate experience.
+Waiting for your favorite ride in a long queue is really frustrating, so we developed an app which delights guests and helps them beat the queue and have a joyous experience
+Today’s guests expect friction-free experiences, meaning long wait times, getting lost or missing out on activities just won’t cut it.
+By connecting the entire guest journey with our mobile app, customer can ensure that every visit counts.
+‍

-## What it does
+## What "Thank Q" does
-Thank Q helps the user in choosing the best rides according to their age group and helps in making the experience more efficient for both the management and the user.
+- Helps the customer in planning their day
+- Updates Queues in real time so the customer doesn't waste their time searching for the correct ride

-## Tech Stack 🔧
+## How we built it 🔧
-Flutter,
+Flutter

 ## What we are achieving 🤔
 - Reducing the percieved wait time